paulantu/wp-theme-one/wp-content/plugins/wp-dummy-content-generator/README.txt

 2.3.0 - Added post type product to dropdown if woocommerce is not installed and post type "product" is created.
 3.0.0 - Comes with numerous notable enhancements to performance and security.
-3.1.0 - Adjusted to be compatible with the significant update release of WooCommerce and WordPress == Upgrade Notice ==
+3.1.0 - Adjusted to be compatible with the significant update release of WooCommerce and WordPress 3.1.1 - Revised menu item labels for enhanced clarity of meaning.
+== Upgrade Notice ==